Temporary resident permits (TRPs): Validity, conditions and cancellation

 Cancellation of a temporary resident permit

-Under subsection A24(1), designated decision makers may cancel a TRP at any time if circumstances warrant it.
-Upon cancellation of the TRP, the individual shall be directed to leave Canada or may be ordered to be deported.
+Under subsection A24(1), designated decision makers (PDF, 831 KB) may cancel a TRP at any time if circumstances warrant it.
+Upon cancellation of the TRP, the individual shall be directed to leave Canada or may be issued a removal order.

 When a TRP is invalid